snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

 * `git clone https://github.com/snowplow/snowplow-objc-tracker.git`
 * Open `SnowplowDemo.xcworkspace` in XCode, located in the SnowplowDemo sub-folder.
+* Top-left in XCode change the scheme to `SnowplowDemo` from `SnowplowTracker`
+* Change the device to an iPhone 5 or similar
+* Click the Run button

-You can then launch the `SnowplowDemo` into a local emulator or on your iOS device.
-You then just need to enter a valid endpoint URL to send events to.
-To ease testing we supply a local testing endpoint for use with the app:
+Now you just need to enter a valid endpoint URL to send events to.
+To ease testing we supply a Mountebank local testing endpoint for use with the app:

 {% highlight bash %}
  host$ git clone https://github.com/snowplow/snowplow-objc-tracker.git